 Use large needles and yarn in a solid color for the first lessons.
 Start by teaching them how to make a simple chain, and then use these to make shoelaces, necklaces or stick them onto paper to create a collage.

 Try to remember back to when you first started and just the simple act of holding the needle proved to be a challenge.
 Teaching requires unlimited patience, and you may have to repeat yourself and perform the same demonstrations hundreds of times until they finally grasp what you are trying to show them.

 However, the reward of seeing a child feel proud of something they have created makes every second worthwhile.

 Show Them How to Rip Back and Start Again

-As videogames and electronic devices become ever more popular, less children are taking the time to learn arts and crafts.
-Not only are fibre arts far more rewarding than time spent looking at electronic screens, they will help children improve their coordination and dexterity and teach them the satisfaction of creating something from raw materials with your very own hands.
+As videogames and electronic devices become ever more popular, fewer children are taking the time to learn arts and crafts.
+Not only are fiber arts far more rewarding than time spent looking at electronic screens, but they will also help children improve their coordination and dexterity and teach them the satisfaction of creating something from raw materials with your very own hands.

 Steven Young has taught the fiber arts for several years now.
 When he has time, he likes to share his know-how by posting about the fiber arts on the internet.